publisha/publisha.github.io/pages/iBooksAuthor.md

 But before going through this process, let me just point out some facts.

 The Table of Contents is where IBA gets its information for the structure – you know – Chapters, Sections, Pages etc. So, you really must be sure that the logical TOC, is going to provide that information.
-Take a look at your beautifully formed reflowable ePUB3 and analyse the TOC, before building the IBA file from it. iBooks Author only transfers 2 levels of the TOC to build the structure.
+Take a look at your beautifully formed reflowable ePub3 and analyse the TOC, before building the IBA file from it. iBooks Author **only** transfers 2 levels of the TOC to build the structure.

 [![Choosing a template when importing the ePub](/images/2017/03/iBooksAuthor/image9.png)](/images/2017/03/iBooksAuthor/image9.png)

 ## Typographic Styles

 Creating a new iBooks Author file from an ePUB (reflowable) will bring into the template the correct appearance of the paragraph and character styles, but they will not have the names you gave them in InDesign.
-They will only have generic names such as heading 1, heading 2, etc. Furthermore, the many other styles that you have in your InDesign file (in my example: verse line, prose, location etc), will all become Free Form styles.
+They will only have generic names such as heading 1, heading 2, etc. Furthermore, the many other styles that you have in your InDesign file (in my example: verse line, prose, location etc), **will all become Free Form styles**.
 Now, this may not be a problem, but it will be very difficult to modify these styles.

 [![The InDesign styles do not remain with the same names.](/images/2017/03/iBooksAuthor/image10.png)](/images/2017/03/iBooksAuthor/image10.png)